triciaward/fast-api-template/docs/tutorials/authentication.md

 3. **Implement social login**: Add more OAuth providers (Facebook, GitHub, etc.)
 4. **Add two-factor authentication**: Extra security layer
 5. **Create user management**: Admin panel for managing users
+6. **Automate API key management**: Use the CLI for CI/CD and automation

 The authentication system is designed to be secure, flexible, and easy to use.
 It handles all the complex security details so you can focus on building your app's features!